ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 message | Intro text that appears as a level begins.
 A "\" (backslash) character starts a new line.
 Limited space is available.
-Wrapping text within the intro text box is often a process of trial and error. back    | Path to the background file. grad    | Path to the background gradient image.
+Wrapping text within the intro text box is often a process of trial and error. back    | Path to the background file.
+In Switchball, this gradient is required. grad    | Path to the background gradient image.
 Also valid in Neverputt. song    | Path to the background music file.
-Also valid in Neverputt. shot    | Path to the level shot file. goal    | Number of coins required to unlock the goal. time    | Level time limit in hundredths of a second. time_hs | Default values for Best Times highscore, in order: Hard, Medium, and Easy (optional, defaults to the time limit). goal_hs | Default values for Fast Unlock highscore, in order: Hard, Medium, and Easy (optional, defaults to the time limit). coin_hs | Default values for Most Coins highscore, in order: Hard, Medium, and Easy (optional, defaults to required coins). version | Level version.
-It is specified as "X.Y", where X is incremented every time the level is changed in a way that breaks existing replays, and Y is incremented for all other changes. author  | Author's name bonus   | Marks the level as a bonus level. idle    | Neverputt: Time to wait after the ball has stopped before starting the next shot.
+Also valid in Neverputt. shot    | Path to the level shot file. goal    | Number of coins required to unlock the goal.
+In Switchball, set the optional coins. time    | Level time limit in hundredths of a second.
+In Switchball, this value must be set as zero. time_hs | Default values for Best Times highscore, in order: Hard, Medium, and Easy (optional, defaults to the time limit).
+In Switchball, three fields are required. goal_hs | Default values for Fast Unlock highscore, in order: Hard, Medium, and Easy (optional, defaults to the time limit).
+In Switchball, three fields are required. coin_hs | Default values for Most Coins highscore, in order: Hard, Medium, and Easy (optional, defaults to required coins).
+In Switchball, this value must be set as zero. version | Level version.
+It is specified as "X.Y", where X is incremented every time the level is changed in a way that breaks existing replays, and Y is incremented for all other changes. author  | Author's name bonus   | Marks the level as a bonus level.
+In Switchball, unmark the bonus level. idle    | Neverputt: Time to wait after the ball has stopped before starting the next shot.
 This is useful if you have moving objects that may hit the ball while the player is making the shot. par     | Neverputt: The number of strokes required to complete the hole.